OSGP/Documentation/chapter1/section7.md

 //TODO

-### 1.7.3 Cloud solution
+### 1.7.3 Deployment options

-Hosting OSGP in the cloud is possible, as well as on premises.
+Hosting the open smart grid platform in the cloud is possible, as well as on premises.